-To make bigger.
+To make bigger or greater.

-Yes, the word increase means to make bigger or more.
+Yes, the word increase means to make bigger or greater.
 What does the word decrease mean?

-To make smaller.
+To make smaller or less.

 Great.
 The word decrease means to make smaller or less.
 So, Change problems tell us a starting amount.
-At a different time, something happens to make the amount you started with bigger or smaller.
+At a different time, something happens to make the amount you started with greater or less.